 I came to LA in 2008 after years in arts fundraising to get my Masters in Planning at USC.
-I realized pretty much immediately that the only thing I want to do with the rest of my life is study urban planning and its implications for healthy communities.
+I realized at once that the only thing I want to do with the rest of my life is study urban planning and its implications for healthy communities.
 In addition to my doctoral fellowship, I received a 2014 National Endowment for the Arts Research: Art Works Grant, as well as the 2016 John Dyckman Award for Best Dissertation, and the California Planning Foundation Academic Achievement and Promise for Graduating Master of Planning Student awards in 2010.
 For more information about my research, publications, and presentations, please see my CV.

 I am an unabashed plannerd.
 Beyond my official interests, I love any conversation involving public transit, the ports, the built environment — anything plannerly — and rejoice that travel is research eo ipso.
 Finally, while my love for all cities is assured, I still think Los Angeles might be the greatest city going.
 Greater still, maybe, for all its complexities and contradictions.
-Oh, and I wish the Out the Window project ran forever and my husband, son, and I are always waiting for the next CicLAvia.
+Oh, and I wish the Out the Window project ran forever and my husband, son, daughter, and I are always waiting for the next CicLAvia.